Woman arrested in hit-and-run at Indiana protest

 The woman was knocked unconscious and suffered a cut to her head, while the man scraped his arm.

+Bloomington Police Department investigators determined Wednesday that Bennett, the woman the car was registered to, was staying at a motel in Scottsburg, Capt.
+Ryan Pedigo said in a news release.
+Investigators found her exiting a motel room and took her to Bloomington to be interviewed, he said.
+She and her lawyer declined to provide a statement to investigators, according to Pedigo.

-The protesters had gathered in Bloomington to demand arrests in an assault on Vauhxx Booker, a civil rights activist and member of the Monroe County Human Rights Commission, by a group of white men at Monroe Lake near Bloomington over the Fourth of July weekend.
+The protesters had gathered in Bloomington on Monday to demand arrests in an assault on Vauhxx Booker, a civil rights activist and member of the Monroe County Human Rights Commission, by a group of white men at Monroe Lake near Bloomington over the Fourth of July weekend.
 Booker said the men pinned him against a tree, shouted racial slurs and one of them threatened to “get a noose.”

 The FBI has said it’s investigating the reported assault.